Maths Speakers

 Rob Eastaway

 Rob Eastaway has been Director of Maths Inspiration since it began in 2004.
-He is an author whose books on everyday maths include the bestselling Why Do Buses Come In Threes? and Maths On the Back of an Envelope.
-He is the puzzle adviser for New Scientist magazine, and often appears on BBC Radio 4 and 5 Live to talk about the maths of everyday life.
+He is an author whose books on everyday maths include the bestselling Maths On the Back of an Envelope and Much Ado About Numbers about maths and Shakespeare.
+He is the former puzzle adviser for New Scientist magazine, and regularly appears on award-winning BBC Radio 4 podcast More or Less.

 Matt Parker